GRI reporting: A guide for sustainability managers

 Get to know the GRI Standards

 Several sector-specific standards have also been published since, including GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022.
-Below, we break down the differences between the standards and explain how to determine which ones apply to your company.
+Below, we break down the differences between the standards and explain how to determine which ones apply to your organisation.

 Universal Standards